edinburgh-napier/set09121/lectures/lecture6.md

 # Summary

-- You have just learned C++ in an hour.
+- You have just learned C++ in an hour. <!-- .element: class="fragment" -->
 - This is obviously not possible, and you will need practice in these ideas.
-I am simply signposting ideas.
+I am simply signposting ideas. <!-- .element: class="fragment" -->
-- C++ is one of the most complicated languages around (they keep adding features), so get a good working knowledge of what you need and hack it together.
+- C++ is one of the most complicated languages around (they keep adding features), so get a good working knowledge of what you need and hack it together. <!-- .element: class="fragment" -->
 - Key thing today was how to do object-orientation properly.
-Hopefully you can work around this with your previous Java and C\# knowledge.
+Hopefully you can work around this with your previous Java and C\# knowledge. <!-- .element: class="fragment" -->
-- But at the end of the day it is all about practice.
+- But at the end of the day it is all about practice. <!-- .element: class="fragment" -->

 ---

-## Sam's Golden Rules / top tips
+# Sam's Golden Rules / top tips

-1. Keep stuff out of headder files.
+1. Keep stuff out of header files.
 Only the bare minimum!
- 1. OMG *Forward declare pointers* in headder files (google it).
+ - OMG *Forward declare pointers* in header files (Google it).
- 1. You don't need to include dog.h if you only ever have a dog pointer.
+ - You don't need to include dog.h if you only ever have a dog pointer.

 1. When in doubt, use Unique_ptr.
 Move to shared_ptr if you need it
- 1. Don't even call New().
+ - Don't even call New().
 Or Delete().
 Ever.
 Just don't.

 1. Use Const everywhere.

 5. Put breakpoints in all your deconstructors when debugging scope issues.
-    1. When they call will surprise you!
+ - When they call will surprise you!